Polymer Clay Creative Block and the Bestseller Trap

 7. Study One Design Privately, Then Change the Brief

 Pick one design you admire and study it as a private practice prompt.
 Instead of trying to reproduce it for sale, name one thing you want to learn from it: the shape logic, color contrast, or layer order.
 Then change the brief on purpose.
 Shift the palette, alter the silhouette, swap the finish, or combine the idea with a different technique family.
+If you want a repeatable method for this, the reverse-engineer any clay design guide walks the full study-then-diverge process.
 By the second or third pass you should be using the study to build your own direction, not to clone the original.

 Important: Keep this as a learning exercise, write down what you learned, and do not publish or sell close copies of another maker's design.